wavesplatform/ledger-app-waves/README.md

 If you build the app not in the Docker, but in your host OS then just call `make load`.
 Note that you should have the python env with `ledgerblue` installed.
 [There're some more details.](https://github.com/wavesplatform/nanos-app-waves/wiki)

-If you use Docker, then call this from app root:
+If you use Docker to build the app, then call this from app root on you host OS:

 ## Nano S